What happens in the first session?

 Guidelines stipulate that Clinical Psychologists should use the approach that has been shown to be most effective with each particular difficulty.

-All information remains strictly confidential unless I am required by law to disclose information.
+All information remains strictly confidential unless we are required by law to disclose information.
 For example, this could be because you or someone close to you is at risk of harm.
 If this occurs then a third person (i.e. GP) will need to be informed.

-As with all Clinicians if i suspect a child is at risk of harm, or a vulnerable adult, then I have to make a mandatory report to the relevant safeguarding team.
+As with all Clinicians if we suspect a child is at risk of harm, or a vulnerable adult, then we have to make a mandatory report to the relevant safeguarding team.